-Proposition D would provide that for those safety employees in SFERS plans created in 2010 who receive a vesting retirement, the years of service requirement would be increased from five to ten years.
-The percentage per year of credited service would be the same as for the new service pension plan.

-For those miscellaneous employees in SFERS plans created in 2010, the minimum age to receive a vesting retirement would rise to age 55 and, when applicable, the percent per year of credited service would be the same as for the new service pension plan.
+Proposition \\\ would provide that for safety employees in SFERS plans created in 2010 who receive a vesting retirement, the percent per year of credited service would be the same as for the new service retirement plan described above.
+For miscellaneous employees in SFERS plans created in 2010, the minimimum age to receive to receive a vesting retirement would rise to 55, and when applicable, the percent per year of credited service would be the same as for the new service retirement plan described above.

-Proposition would also:
+Proposition \\\ would also:

-- limit cost-of-living adjustments for SFERS retirees; - prohibit the City from paying any employee's contribution; - permit current employees to participate in the lower contribution/ lower benefit plans that apply to new employees, - permit all employees participating in such plans to pay lower contribution rates under certain circumstances; and

-• for current and future employees, permit the City and unions to negotiate a supplemental retirement plan with defined City and employee contributions.
+- limit cost-of-living adjustments for SFERS retirees; - prohibit the City from paying any employee's contribution; - permit current employees to participate in the lower contribution/ lower benefit plans that apply to new employees, - permit all employees participating in such plans to pay lower contribution rates under certain circumstances; and - for current and future employees, permit the City and unions to negotiate a supplemental retirement plan with defined City and employee contributions.

-A "YES" VOTE MEANS: If you vote "yes," you want to:

-- increase retirement contribution rates for most current City employees based on City costs; - reduce retirement contribution rates and retirement benefits for future City employees; - limit cost-of-living adjustments to retirement benefits; - prohibit the City from paying any employee's contribution; and - make other changes to the Retirement System.
+A "YES" VOTE MEANS: If you vote "yes," you want to: increase retirement contribution rates for most current City employees based on City costs; reduce retirement contribution rates and retirement benefits for future City employees; limit cost-of-living adjustments to retirement benefits; prohibit the City from paying any employee's contribution; and make other changes to the Retirement System.

-A "NO" VOTE MEANS: If you vote "no," you do not want to make these changes to the Charter.
+A "NO" VOTE MEANS: If you vote "no," you do not want to make these changes.

-word count: 783 [suggested word limit: 300]
+word count: 747 [suggested word limit: 300]